This post may contain affiliate links. For more information, please read the full disclosure policy here.

-If you ever have the chance to visit Malaysia, Melaka is a must visit city.
+If you ever have the chance to visit Malaysia, Melaka is a must-visit city.
 If you really want to explore Malaysia in-depth, start your trip in Melaka.
-It will definitely open your eyes to Malaysia’s incredible diversity when it comes to people, culture and even history.
+It will open your eyes to Malaysia’s incredible diversity when it comes to people, culture and even history.
 This state has a rich historical and cultural background from previous Portuguese, Dutch and British rule.
-The city centre was also listed by UNESCO as a World Heritage Site in July 2008.
+The city centre is also a UNESCO World Heritage Site.

 Now, enough with the history.
-Let’s dive into what Melaka is actually known for: its glorious food.
-Mostly influenced by the Peranakans’ way of cooking, here is the basic guide to Melaka’s food for beginners.
+Let’s dive into Melaka’s renowned food scene.
+Mostly influenced by the Peranakans’ way of cooking, here’s the basic guide to Melaka’s food for beginners.

 When in Melaka, do as the locals do and enjoy the food galore on Jonker Street.
 This vibrant market comes alive mainly at night and sells everything from tasty treats to cheap keepsakes.
-Here are some of the basics that you can feast on in Jonker.
+Here are some of the basics to feast on in Jonker.

 Enjoy Melaka’s most celebrated dish, chicken rice balls, in the place that made them famous.
 The dish is simply steamed chicken, served with super soft rice balls and chilli sauce.
 With a great line of people always waiting outside to get their hands on this dish, you will surely never miss this local specialty.

 While exploring the streets of Melaka under the scorching hot sun, Jonker 88 is a good spot to take a break.
-Make sure to try their well-known Cendol, which is typically made of coconut milk, green starched noodles with pandan flavouring, shaved ice and palm sugar (Gula Melaka).
+Make sure to try their well-known Cendol.
+It’s typically made of coconut milk, green starched noodles with pandan flavouring, shaved ice and palm sugar (Gula Melaka).
 Signature ones are the Baba Cendol and the Baba Durian Cendol.

 Heng Huat Kopitiam

 If you think you’ve tasted the best wonton noodles, get ready to be proven wrong when you taste the dish here.
 The usual serving comes with black sauce and a savoury and salty soy sauce.
-However, Melaka’s wonton noodles are more complex in flavour, with the addition of chilli and accompanied by a delicious pork broth and white sauce.
+However, Melaka’s wonton noodles are more complex in flavour.
+The addition of chilli is accompanied by delicious pork broth and white sauce.

 Loh Yong Moh Restaurant

 According to the locals, this is the first and oldest Dim Sum restaurant in Melaka.
-Ever since 1936, business has been picking up and it still remains thriving among locals and tourists.
+Ever since 1936, the business has been picking up and it still remains thriving among locals and tourists.
 The servers approach customers from table to table, parading around large trays of steaming hot or fried dim sum.
-You only have to point out on what you want and it will be served to you.
+Simply point out what you want and they will serve it to you.

-When all your food hunting is done, take a pick out of these great Melaka hotels to rest your head and unwind until the adventures begin again in the morning.
+When your food hunt is complete, choose one of these great Melaka hotels to rest your head and unwind until the adventures begin again in the morning.

 Hatten Hotel Melaka

 Conveniently located right in the heart of the city, this business class hotel is surrounded by UNESCO-listed sites as well as major shopping centres and businesses.
-Hatten Hotel Melaka is situated above Hatten Square and is linked to Dataran Pahlawan.
-The numerous attractions it is near include Jonker Street, A’Famosa, Stadthuys, Flor de la Mar Maritime Museum and Baba & Nyonya Heritage Museum.
+Above Hatten Square, Hatten Hotel Melaka has links to Dataran Pahlawan.
+Nearby attractions include Jonker Street, A’Famosa, Stadthuys, Flor de la Mar Maritime Museum and Baba & Nyonya Heritage Museum.

 Holiday Inn Melaka

 Situated along Melaka’s lively waterfront, Holiday Inn Melaka offers spacious rooms with stunning sea or city views and flat-screen TVs.
 It features buffet breakfasts, an infinity pool and a spa.
-Located next to Mahkota Parade Shopping Mall, Melaka Holiday Inn provides free shuttle services to nearby attractions.
+Adjacent to Mahkota Parade Shopping Mall, Melaka Holiday Inn provides free shuttle services to nearby attractions.